-After a determination that a student has committed an offense for which the student may be expelled, the Superintendent, principal, or designee shall offer the student, the student's parent/guardian/educational rights holder or, when applicable, another person holding the right to make educational decision for the student, the option to waive a hearing and stipulate to the expulsion or to a suspension of the expulsion under certain conditions.
-The offer shall be made only after written notice of the expulsion hearing pursuant to Education Code 48918 has been given.
+After a determination that a student has committed an expellable offense, the Superintendent, principal, or designee shall offer the student and parent/guardian the option to waive a hearing and stipulate to the expulsion or to a suspension of the expulsion under certain conditions.
+The offer shall be made only after the student or parent/guardian has been given written notice of the expulsion hearing pursuant to Education Code 48918.

-The stipulation agreement shall be in writing and shall be signed by the student and the student's parent/guardian/educational rights holder.
-The stipulation agreement shall include notice of all the rights that the student is waiving, including the waiving of the student's right to have a full hearing, to appeal the expulsion to the County Board of Education, and to consult legal counsel.
+The stipulation agreement shall be in writing and shall be signed by the student and parent/guardian.
+The stipulation agreement shall include notice of all the rights that the student is waiving, including the waiving of right to have a full hearing, to appeal the expulsion to the County Board of Education, and to consult legal counsel.

-A stipulated expulsion agreed to by the student and the students parent/guardian/educational rights holder shall be effective upon approval by the Board.
+A stipulated expulsion agreed to by the student and parent/guardian shall be effective upon approval by the Board.